Alcohol and Drug Counselor

 Work-Life Balance Analysis

-WeekdayDoc's proprietary algorithm rates Alcohol and Drug Counselor at Equus a 4.0 out of 10 for work-life balance — classified as below average.
-This places the position in the average range of all Addiction Medicine physician listings evaluated on our platform.
+WeekdayDoc's proprietary algorithm rates Alcohol and Drug Counselor at Equus a 6.0 out of 10 for work-life balance — classified as good.
+This places the position in the top 35% of all Addiction Medicine physician listings evaluated on our platform.
 Contributing factors include no on-call duties, no weekend requirements.

 Addiction Medicine — Physician Career Context